dlsc-software-consulting-gmbh/GemsFX/README.md

 ![MultiColumnListView](gemsfx/docs/multi-column-list-view.png)

+## Text View

+The TextView control can be used for displaying multi-line text.
+It includes the ability to select and copy text.
+Limitation: the user can select only words, not parts of a word.

 ## Running the demos

 You can run the demos using Maven by typing any of the following lines into your